 3. Submit a complaint by mail

 Send a 1-page letter only (due to limited capacity, additional pages will be discarded).

 San Francisco, CA 94111

-We ask that you submit a brief letter outlining your situation.
-Please do not submit originals or several copies of documents as we cannot guarantee their safe return to the sender.
-If we wish to follow up with you for more information, sending additional documents would be appropriate at that time.
-Our small staff is unable to carefully review much of the supporting evidence we receive as our affiliate alone receives hundreds of letters requesting legal assistance each year.
+Please submit a brief letter outlining your situation.
+Please do not submit originals or several copies of documents as their safe return to the sender can't be guaranteed.
+If the ACLU-NC wishes to follow up with you for more information, sending additional documents would be appropriate at that time.
+ACLU-NC's small staff is unable to carefully review much of the supporting evidence received, as the San Francisco office alone receives thousands of letters requesting legal assistance each year.